“Labor Omnia Vincit” McKay Law

 • The defendant’s conduct was extreme and outrageous

-• The conduct caused emotional distress
+• Conduct caused the distress

 • Resulting distress was severe